 Affiliations at McGill:

-Resident Faculty Fellow 2014-2016 with the McGill Institute for the Public Life of Arts and Ideas (IPLAI)
+At McGill: the former Media@McGill, the former McGill Institute for the Public Life of Arts and Ideas (IPLAI), McGill Institute for the Study of International Development (ISID).